gripep/drf-rfc7807-exceptions/README.md

 - #### CAMELIZE

-Camel case support for Django Rest Framework Exceptions JSON error responses.
+Camel case support for Django Rest Framework exceptions JSON error responses.

 If `CAMELIZE` is set to `True`: